 Going back to our earlier point of ideas for inspiration, inspiration works differently for “who” is involved.

 The more ideas inspire people, the more motivated they feel.
-They work harder, feel happier and keep going when things get tough.
+They work harder and feel happier.
+They keep going when things get tough.

-There are two key types of motivation in business – extrinsic and intrinsic.
+There are 2 types of motivation in business – extrinsic and intrinsic.

 Extrinsic motivation uses rewards and punishments to motivate people.
 As Dan Pink in his book Drive describes them, these are typically “if … then …” motivators.
 If you come up with this many ideas, then you’ll get a bonus (or won’t be fired).
 They’re carrots and sticks.

-These types of motivations might work in short bursts.
-But they don’t tend to work well for idea generation longer-term.
+These types of motivations can work in short bursts.
+But they don’t work well for longer-term idea generation.

 Intrinsic motivation factors on the other hand are self-driven.
 It’s where people have the ability to act with :-